plotters-rs/plotters/doc-template/readme.template.md

 ## Quick Start

-To use Plotters, you can simple add Plotters into your `Cargo.toml`
+To use Plotters, you can simply add Plotters into your `Cargo.toml`
 ```toml
 [depedencies]
 plotters = "^0.1.12"
 ```

-And the following code draws the quadratic function.
-In `src/main.rs`,
+And the following code draws a quadratic function. `src/main.rs`,

 ```rust
 use plotters::prelude::*;